Kyoto Koka University ロゴ

 This course is designed to train dietitians who will be active in food manufacturers, food processing, and the food service and home meal industry.
 Students acquire the knowledge and skills to propose healthy menus and develop functional foods that address health issues.
 As well as basic knowledge and processes in food development, and principles of manufacturing processed foods.
 Allowing students to create foods and menus to then communicate to society.

-▶︎SUBJECT PICK UP!
+▶︎COURSE PICK UP!

 Medical Nutrition Course